 Russia USA ¥ Botswana Namibia Tanzania Zimbabwe SANDF Value of pay and allowances are dependent on rank, years in service and specialisation.
 Pay determined by rank, years of service, duties and skills.
 Base pay (based on rank), X factor, specialist pay and retention incentives The Botswana Defence Force had delinked salary from rank; however they were in the process of reversing this practice due to the unintended consequences of delinking salary from rank.
 The Botswana Defence Force advised the DFSC not to delink salary from rank.
-Remuneration for members is determined on the basis of qualification and experience.
+Remuneration Basic pay for members is makes up determined on the largest the basis of portion of and and experience.
+Rank and length of service are factors which are used to determine members' basic pay.
 Basic pay makes up the largest portion of most of members salary.
 Rank and length of service are factors which are used to determine members' basic pay.
-ZDF has a unitary salary structure that structure that emunerates and member in serms of rank regardless of professional allowances that are paid sale sommensurate with their orofessional qualifications.
+ZDF has a unitary salary structure that remunerates every officer and member in terms of rank regardless of professional qualifications.
+Professionals are paid allowances that are commensurate with their professional qualifications.
 Salary is based on rank and length of service on rank level.
 For members who fall under the OSD and PMC, pay is determined on the basis of qualification and years of service irrespective of rank